Economic Shocks, Opportunity Costs, and the Supply of Politicians: Effects of Job Loss on Political Entry

-Beyond the overall positive effects, Figure \ref{fig:did_hetero_individual} reveals substantial differences across educational groups with higher effects on party memberships and candidacies for better-educated individuals.
-In quantitative terms, we estimate that individuals with university education experience an increase of about 25\% in both the probability of joining a political party and running for office, while for individuals with lower schooling levels, the effects on both outcomes are smaller than 10\%.
-These patterns are consistent with the opportunity-cost framework presented before.
-Highly educated individuals have better earnings prospects in the private sector.
-Being displaced due to a mass layoff may thus imply a larger shock to their opportunity costs in terms of increased time availability and reduced labor income.
-Furthermore, benefits from political engagement may be higher for individuals with higher levels of education, making a political career more attractive.
-These results may also have important implications for the competence of individuals who choose to enter politics.
-We will examine the consequences of layoffs for political selection in more detail in Section \ref{sec:implications}.
+Beyond the overall positive effects, Figure \ref{fig:did_hetero_individual} reveals substantial differences across education levels, with larger effects on party membership and candidacy among more educated individuals.
+In quantitative terms, we estimate that individuals with a university degree ($>$ 12 years of education) experience an increase of about 25\% in the probabilities of both joining a political party and running for office, while for individuals without a high school degree ($<$ 12 years of education), the estimated effects on both outcomes are below 10\%.
+These patterns are consistent with the opportunity-cost framework presented earlier.
+Highly educated individuals tend to have better earnings prospects in the private sector, so being displaced in a mass layoff may represent a larger shock to their labor income.
+Furthermore, the benefits from political engagement -- whether in terms of prestige, perceived chances of winning, or future job opportunities -- may be higher for more educated individuals, making a political career more attractive.
+To shed light on these mechanisms, Appendix Figure \ref{fig:es_laboroutcomes_education} examines post-layoff earnings and employment trajectories by education level.
+The results show that highly-educated individuals indeed suffer substantially larger total earnings losses after the layoff.
+While their overall employment rate does not improve more rapidly, they are more likely to transition into public-sector jobs, suggesting that political connections may offer them greater potential returns through improved access to such positions.

-For the effects on new party memberships, we do not observe a clear gradient for any of the other individual characteristics considered.
-In contrast, for the impact on candidacies, we find higher effects for younger and low-tenured individuals and for women.
-The larger increases for young workers are consistent with the ``impressionable years'' hypothesis according to which political attitudes are more malleable at younger ages \citep[e.g.,][]{krosnick1989}.
-Moreover, the labor market careers of younger individuals are less entrenched, making it easier to start a political position after the layoff.
-Given the large gender gaps in labor market opportunities, careers are also less entrenched for women.
-This potentially explains women's higher likelihood of transitioning to a political career after a layoff.
+In terms of the other two individual characteristics considered -- age and gender -- we do not observe a clear gradient in the effects on new party memberships.
+In contrast, the impact on candidacies is more pronounced among younger individuals and women.
+These patterns may reflect differences in labor market attachment and career flexibility.
+Younger workers often face less entrenched career paths, which can lower the barriers to start a political position after a layoff.\footnote{The larger effects for young workers are also consistent with the ``impressionable years'' hypothesis according to which political attitudes are more malleable at younger ages \citep[e.g.,][]{krosnick1989}.} Similarly, given persistent gender gaps in labor market opportunities, women may also face fewer opportunity costs when shifting toward a political career, contributing to their higher likelihood of running for office following displacement.